 To install the Axis product, refer to the Installation Guide supplied with the product.

 The product can be used with most operating systems and browsers.
 The recommended browsers are Internet Explorer with Windows, Safari with Macintosh and Firefox with other operating systems.
-See Technical Specifications, on page 46.
-To view streaming video in Internet Explorer, allow installation of AXIS Media Control (AMC) when prompted.
+See Technical Specifications, on page 54.